dotmanila/schemigrator/README.md

       -o, --use-insert-select
-                            Instead of using SELECT INTO OUTFILE/LOAD DATA INFILE, use native and slower simulated INSERT INTO SELECT
+                            Instead of using SELECT INTO OUTFILE/LOAD DATA INFILE, use native and slower simulated INSERT INTO SELECT -C, --checksum        Checksum chunks as they are copied, ReplicationClient validates the checksums

 ## Example